 In the 2007 Rhode Island SID, the reporting of patients residing in counties designated as large central metropolitan was inconsistent with prior and subsequent years.
 Therefore, the fluctuation between 2006 and 2008 in the inpatient rates for opioid-related inpatient stays by urban-rural location should be considered an anomaly.

 The "expected payer" data element in HCUP databases provides information on the type of payer that the hospital expects to be the source of payment for the hospital bill.
 Trends in inpatient and ED visit counts are provided by the following expected primary payers: Medicare, Medicaid, private insurance, and self-pay/no charge.

-Patients identified as self-pay/no charge have an expected primary payer of self-pay, charity, no charge, or no expected payment.
-The self-pay/no charge category may also include patients with an expected payer of Indian Health Services, county indigent, migrant health programs, Ryan White Act, Hill-Burton Free Care, or other Federal, State, and local programs for the indigent when those programs are identifiable in the Partner-provided coding of expected payer.
+Patients identified as self-pay/no charge have an expected primary payer of self-pay, no charge, charity, or no expected payment.
+The self-pay/no charge records may also include patients with an expected payer of Indian Health Services, county indigent, migrant health programs, Ryan White Act, Hill-Burton Free Care, or other Federal, State, and local programs for the indigent when those programs are identifiable in the Partner-provided coding of expected payer.
 This reclassification of patients is only possible for some States and not for national estimates.
 More information on identifying programs reported in HCUP data that may cover the uninsured is available in HCUP Methods Series Reports by Topic "User Guide - An Examination of Expected Payer Coding in HCUP Databases" (multiple documents; updated annually).

 It should be noted that in certain data years and for certain States, data anomalies are identified that may impact the observed trends in inpatient stays and ED visits by expected primary payer: